Scroll to content

 The broad themes are as follows:

-• Scientific skills - Topic taught at the start of Y7 and then fed into each of the separate themes.
+• Scientific skills - Topic taught at the start of Year 7 and then fed into each of the separate themes.

 • Physics - Energy; Motion and Forces; Waves; Electricity and electromagnetism; matter; space physics.